 Fathers Simeon Daly and Columba Kelly were the two monks who initiated the liturgical renewal on the Hill.
 The “Experimental English Office” combined Columba Kelly’s musical compositions with Simeon Daly’s attention to rubrical formality, resulting in an organic form of liturgical prayer.

-In the twenty-first century, Saint Meinrad Archabbey continues to be a haven of liturgy that is imbued with the noble simplicity and unity of expression that characterizes Benedictine liturgical prayer while remaining responsive to the needs of the Church and the world.
+In the 21st century, Saint Meinrad Archabbey continues to be a haven of liturgy that is imbued with the noble simplicity and unity of expression that characterizes Benedictine liturgical prayer while remaining responsive to the needs of the Church and the world.